 Thanks to Erin Ferree, BrandStyle Design, branding for small businesses, in business for 10 years

 What would I do differently knowing what I know now?
-(1) Keep my old job as long as possible and not leapt off the cliff (but it was a nice feeling) (2) Anticipate 5 years to break-even, and set aside “don’t touch” money.
+(1) Keep my old job as long as possible and not leap off the cliff (but it was a nice feeling) and (2) Anticipate 5 years to break-even, and set aside “don’t touch” money.

 Thanks to Brad Barrett, GrillGrate, LLC, grill surface for better food, in business 5 years

 I would have used deeper discernment in picking partners/vendors/joint ventures, even markets.
-I picked some doozey’s AND after the fact, saw all the red flags.
+I picked some doozies AND, after the fact, saw all the red flags.

 Thanks to Shawne Duperon, ShawneTV, media coach and production company, in business 11 years